MedRAX: Medical Reasoning Agent for Chest X-ray: ChestAgentBench

 We utilize \href{https://www.eurorad.org/}{Eurorad}, the largest peer-reviewed radiological case report database maintained by the European Society of Radiology (ESR).
 This database contains detailed clinical cases consisting of patient histories, clinical presentations, and multi-modal imaging findings.
 Each case includes detailed radiological interpretations across different modalities, complemented by in-depth discussions that connect findings with clinical context, and concludes with reasoned interpretations, differential diagnosis list and a final diagnoses.

 From its chest imaging section, we curated 675 patient cases with associated chest X-rays and complete clinical documentation.
-These cases covered 53 unique areas of interest including lung, thorax, and mediastinum. \autoref{fig:benchmark} provides an overview of the benchmark, showing (a) the creation pipeline, (b) patient gender distribution, (c) age distribution, and (d) most frequent anatomical areas of interest.
+These cases cover 53 unique areas of interest including lung, thorax, and mediastinum. \autoref{fig:benchmark} provides an overview of the benchmark, showing (a) the creation pipeline, (b) patient gender distribution, (c) age distribution, and (d) most frequent anatomical areas of interest.
+The dataset encompasses diverse clinical settings and a broad spectrum of pathologies, with detailed breakdowns provided in Appendix~\ref{appendix:benchmark_stats}.